harikrishnansuresh/harikrishnansuresh.github.io/index.md

 ------

 **FlySense - Augmented Reality based assistive technology For safe aerial navigation**
-&nbsp;&nbsp;*MRSD capstone project, August'17-May'18, Carnegie Mellon University*
+&nbsp;&nbsp;*MRSD capstone project, Carnegie Mellon University*

 ![Image](/assets/landing_interface.png){:height="50%" width="50%"} &nbsp; &nbsp; ![Image](/assets/quad2.png){:height="50%" width="40%"}

 <p style='text-align: justify;'> An Augmented Reality (AR) based assistive system that provides complete and enhanced situational awareness through real time visual and audio feedback and enables pilots to navigate safely.
 FlySense offers a high level of assistance through mapping of surrounding obstacles and low-level autonomy to override bad decisions by the pilot.
 The entire system is tested in flight using a DJI M100 quadcopter equipped with a Velodyne LIDAR and camera, streaming the required information real time to the Epson BT-300 AR headset worn by the pilot.
 The obstacle information is projected as a Bird's Eye View, the relevant aerial data for pilot's reference added as a Head's Up Display and finally merged with the First Person View video coming from the onboard camera to complete the FlySense interface.
-Wearing the AR headset, the pilot is made to control the DJI M-100 quadcopter using the RC controller by only relying on the interface and no direct line of sight with the vehicle. </p>
+Wearing the AR headset, the pilot is made to control the DJI M-100 quadcopter using the RC controller by only relying on the interface and no direct line of sight with the vehicle.</p>
 [[report]](/assets/TeamC_FinalReport.pdf), [[poster]](/assets/TeamC_Poster.pdf), [[video]](https://youtu.be/h-aslf8awWk), [[website]](https://mrsdprojects.ri.cmu.edu/2017teamc/), [[code]](https://github.com/hks95/flysense_sensing/tree/master)

 **Learning control policies for quadcopter navigation with battery constraints**
-&nbsp;&nbsp;*10-703 - Deep Reinforcement Learning and Control, January'18-May'18, Carnegie Mellon University*
+&nbsp;&nbsp;*10-703 - Deep Reinforcement Learning and Control, Carnegie Mellon University*

 ![Image](/assets/drl1.png){:height="40%" width="40%"} &nbsp; &nbsp;![Image](/assets/drl2.png){:height="60%" width="50%"}